Precession Relaxation of Viscoelastic Oblate Rotators: History

 \cite{burnssafronov1973} enquired how long it would take a ``typical" asteroid to relax from wobble to the principal spin.
 Using back-of-the-envelope estimates, they obtained a formula for a typical timescale of relaxation:

 with $\mu, Q, \rho, R$ being the mean shear rigidity, quality factor, density and radius of the body; and with $\Omega$ being the spin rate.
-The numerical factor was estimated to be about a hundred (see {\it{Ibid.}}, eqns 22 - 23):
+The numerical factor was estimated to be about a hundred \citep[eqns.
+22 - 23]{burnssafronov1973}:

 Using these formulae, the authors arrived at a conclusion that, for most asteroids, the relaxation times are much shorter than the age of the solar system, though in some cases the relaxation times could be comparable to that age.